 3. Jotunheimen National Park, Norway

 Norway’s most famous national park, Jotunheimen is an undisturbed mountain area located in the Eastern part of the country.
-Here you can busy yourself admiring the view while on top after a beautiful hike, or you can also do tons of other activities while in Jotunheimen such as rafting, climbing, cross-country skiing, or just simply hiking and be surrounded by beautiful nature.
+Here you can busy yourself admiring the view while on top after a beautiful hike, or you can also do tons of other activities while in Jotunheimen such as rafting, climbing, cross-country skiing, or just simply hiking and being surrounded by beautiful nature.

 4. Białowieża National Park, Poland